 Marine engineer, foundry and shipping company manager

-This biography, written by Jeanette Lash, was first published in the Dictionary of New Zealand Biography, vol 2, 1993, and updated in May, 2015.
+This biography, written by Jeanette Lash, was first published in the Dictionary of New Zealand Biography in 1993.
+It was updated in May, 2015.

 Alexander Brown was born in Larkhall, Lanarkshire, Scotland, probably on 23 February 1830, the son of Ellen Graham and her husband, Thomas Brown, a blacksmith.
 From 1846 to 1854 he was apprenticed to, and became a journeyman engineer at, the engineering and shipbuilding yards of James Gray and Company.
 In 1855 he joined Scott Russell's shipbuilding yards at Millwall, London, where he was employed building the Great Eastern.